Skip to main content

 The results shown are estimates, not guarantees, of the level of the account balance or of the lifetime income streams of payments.

-For other resources, see the Consumer Financial Protection Bureau's guide to pension lump-sum payouts and your retirement security, the Pension Rights Center's "Should you take your pension as a lump sum?" and the Society of Actuaries "Lump Sum or Monthly Pension: Which to Take?"
-Decision Brief.
+For other resources, see the Consumer Financial Protection Bureau's guide to pension lump-sum payouts and your retirement security(link is external), the Pension Rights Center's "Should you take your pension as a lump sum?(link is external)" and the Society of Actuaries "Lump Sum or Monthly Pension: Which to Take?"
+Decision Brief(link is external).

 Last Updated: